goblinfactory/konsole/realease-notes.md

   * `.BufferWrittenTrimmed` `string[]` Get the entire buffer .
 Only the lines that have been written to, from topmost to bottommost, Trimmed.
   * `.BufferWrittenString` `string` Get the entire buffer for all lines written to, as a single `crln` concatenated string.
   * `.BufferHilighted` `string[]` returns an 'approve-able' text buffer where each character is represented by 2 characters with one of of them representing the background color of the buffer.

+### Backlog

+- Optional borders for windows
+- Merge two window borders to create neat single border.
+- allow for printing off the screen without crashing.
+- scrolling.
+- faster window printing. (currently prints character by character, very ...VEERY SLOW!) not good enough!
+- Investigate if possible to print using native windows and Mac, Linux API's and switch out depending on platform detection, fallback to slower rendering.

 ### Added